 - helpdesk software for internal and external support;

-and perhaps other channels, like IM, texting, telephone and video conferencing, etc.
+and perhaps other channels, like direct messaging, push notifications, telephone and video conferencing, etc.

 Having all these different tools in different places, with different logins and usually with limited integrations, causes headaches over time, because it promotes the creation of information silos.
 And, once you start building information silos, it becomes extremely difficult to connect them and provide a single interface or location to search and access content/knowledge/information in context.